top of page

 using tube socks or something similar is great, so that you can remove the plug when things revert to normal. but needing a new toilet isn't the end of the world if you were able to protect your home.

 Plugs need to be tight, so that they don't pop out.
-WATERHAMMER surge will blow plugs out, so put covers back on.
+WATERHAMMER surge will blow plugs out, so screw covers back on.

 On sinks and drains, screw the cover back on after placing the plug - this is a great security to keep it from popping back out.

-Don't use tennis balls, or nerf balls - they need to be solid rubber.
+Don't use tennis balls, or nerf balls - they need to be solid rubber- not foam (rubber foam ok - but water tight - can be cut to fit)

 Racquet balls fit some toilets, but tend to be too small.